twicaterfoil/dotfiles/README.md

 ## Installing

-To just update everything locally from what's in this repo, run the root level `install` script from this repo.
+To just update everything locally from what's in this repo, run the root level `dot-install` script from this repo.